 check for the presence of copyright information as well as the charm's icon and

 If the charm proof results in errors or warnings and you still feel that this charm is likely to be deployable, continue on with the review.
 Just be sure to note that the charm, as it stands, breaks Charm Store Policy and will not be accepted in its current form.

 Understanding the purpose of the charm is crucial for both those that are reviewing as well as for those that may want to deploy the charm.
 We recommend the charm's README have the following information:

-- What is the service?
+- What is the application the charm provides?

 - Support including contact and upstream project information.